 SEMR 4001.
-Study in Contemporary Issues
+Study in Contemporary Issues Student designed independent-learning project of

 Student designed independent-learning project developed around a faculty-approved contemporary issue with interdisciplinary implications.
 A final research-based paper is required.
 May be taken up to two times for credit, if a different issue is investigated each time.